chihacknight/chihacknight.org/_posts/blog/2018-11-09-incorporating-as-a-non-profit.md

 categories:
   - blog
 title: "Chi Hack Night is incorporating as a non-profit!"
 description: "In December 2018, Chi Hack Night will incorporate as an independent, membership-driven 501(c)3 non-profit organization.
 We will invite attendees to become voting members and elect who will serve on our Board of Directors.
-We will hold a town hall feedback session at Chi Hack Night on December 11th."
+And on December 11th, we will hold a town hall feedback session at Chi Hack Night."
 date: 2018-11-09
 image: /images/blog/2018-11-09-non-profit/leadership-retreat.jpg
 author: Derek Eder